vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 - Random Events
 	- Joanne, the worker/waitress, always wanted to become an actor.
 She bought a ticket for a plane to Hollywood but lost it the other day.
 It's in the left pocket of the cardigan with the flowers.
 	- Martin, the regular, helps her find it after they spend a night together.
 In fact, they don't know that they both like each other until he mentions it.
-	-
+	- Craig, the cranky old man, loves his grandkids and misses them dearly.
+The last time he saw them both was two years ago for Christmas dinner.
+He perks up when talking about them.
+		- Maya is in college studying to be a Marine Biologist and Tim's in NYC managing a law firm.
+Tim's married (Polly) with his own kids (Paula, Pauline, and Paulina), and a dog (Phoebe).
+	- A bully (Jesse) is looking for Ewan and Phil warns Ewan to hide
 	- A kid knocks over their food.
 People slip into each others' arms.
 A seagull steals someone's food.
 Someone wins a grand prize or celebrates something.
-Someone gasps and then slaps another person and walks away, before yelling ".
+A car nearly hits someone and slams the brakes, and as a result that car gets rear ended.
 - Doesn't actually know what the PCs will do.
 Has an idea, but it changes from time to time.
 ##### At The Wharf
 - A kid dives into the water from the edge.
 Sometimes he comes back with someone unconscious.
 Sometimes he dies.
 Sometimes he doesn't dive at all.